huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 In the code below, we use the values recommended by the [Lora paper](https://arxiv.org/abs/2106.09685).

-Note that in this blog, we will perform a hyperparameters tunning with wandb.
+Note that in this blog, we will perform a hyperparameter tuning with wandb.

 ```python
 from peft import get_peft_model, LoraConfig, TaskType